CS455-Cyan/blue/README.md

   * This creates a checkpoint in your local repository.
 You will be prompted to enter a commit message (a message is already generated; all you have to do is uncomment it).
 4. `git push`
   * This shares your local changes to the remote repository hosted on github.

+#### Getting other people's changes

+`git pull`

+It doesn't hurt to run this command every time you start coding, to make sure you don't get left behind.

 ### Postman